odidev/arm-learning-paths/content/learning-paths/server-and-cloud/ecs/deployment.md

 * A computer with Node installed
 * A computer with Docker installed

-## deploy ECS containers on AWS Graviton processor
+## Deploy ECS containers on AWS Graviton processor
 Amazon ECS is a fully managed container orchestration service that makes it easy for you to deploy, manage, and scale containerized applications.